 Garlic and butter will knock the aroma up, but if you’re hesitating, replace with shallot onion, ginger, ground lemongrass, or yet, just skip it.
 Brown butter with rice alone is sufficient

 If you’re vegan, use vegetable broth to cook rice instead of water to enhance the flavor, beware of the amount of sodium within the broth though.
 If you’re not, using chicken broth to add even more scent.
-The same still apply.
-If your broth is just too salty (when use in conjunction with butter), substitute out for some water.
+The same still applies.
+If your broth is just too salty (when using in conjunction with butter), substitute out for some water.
 Adding lemon/lime juice at the end will balance the taste out too, so don’t worry.

 Cilantro brings the greenish taste and color to the dish, you could replace it for parsley if prefer.
 What if you don’t like either?
 Well, green leaf onion might be an alternate.

 And bay leaf, that’s the secret ingredient to this dish.
 Don’t worry of the spice, it’ll add up to overall taste.

 - 1 cup long grain rice white or brown

 - 2 cup chicken or veggies broth

 - 1 1/2 Tbsp butter or vegan